 Wendy Allard’s practice focuses on estate planning, probate, and business transactions.
 Her accessible and warm-hearted approach puts clients at ease making the legal process less daunting and intimidating.
 Wendy has extensive experience managing a wide variety of estates from the less complicated to the highly sophisticated.
-She remains focused on developing strategies that meet her clients’ desires and serve their best interests to protect assets, minimize taxes, make transfers, and minimize disputes.
+Wendy uses her tax background to leverage clients’ business strategies with focused estate planning to minimize their federal and state taxes while also facilitating their personal and family goals.

 Estate Planning – Helping Craft a Customized, Easy-to-Understand Plan